Investment Practice Track

 Tamara Larsen, Director, Asset Management, Perella Weinberg Partners

-Shally Shanker, CEO & Founder, Aiim Partners
+Shally Shanker, Founder and Managing Partner, Aiim Partners

 Adam Wolfensohn, Co-Managing Partner, Encourage Capital